-Calculated take based upon the species density in the Strait of Georgia yielded two potential takes by Level B harassment during the 17 days of inwater pile driving work.
+Calculated take based upon the species density in the Strait of Georgia yielded one potential take by Level B harassment during the 35 days of inwater pile driving work.
 While there are no known nearby haulouts, there are haulouts in the greater Strait of Georgia.
-Petrogas felt that the calculated value was too low since this species is known to travel significant distances in search for prey, possibly into the marine waters of the Cherry Point Aquatic Reserve.
+Phillips 66 determined, based on anecdotal sightings at the facility, that the calculated value was too low.
+In addition, this species is known to travel significant distances in search for prey, possibly into the surrounding marine waters of the Cherry Point Aquatic Reserve.

-NMFS reviewed other IHA monitoring reports from Puget Sound and found that the Seattle Pier 63 construction project (87 FR 31985, May 26, 2022) reported a maximum of one animal taken per day over 17 in-water work days between October 12 and November 30, 2022.
-Therefore, NMFS is proposing to authorize 17 (one/day) takes of Steller sea lion by Level B harassment.
-Petrogas was in agreement with this proposal.
+NMFS reviewed other IHA monitoring reports from Puget Sound and found that the Seattle Pier 63 construction project (87 FR 31985, May 26, 2022) reported a maximum of one animal present per day over 17 in-water work days between October 12 and November 30, 2022.
+Therefore, NMFS assumes a similar rate of occurrence and is proposing to authorize 35 (one/day) takes of Steller sea lion by Level B harassment.